coldstar1993/Voracle/Voralce-tool/README.md

 * Voracle zkApp: https://www.github.com/coldstar1993/v

-All You project need to do is to integrate **Voracle Tool&Libs** which provide capabilities of looking for Oracle service from Voracle, such as invoking request to **Voracle Aggregator**, as well as Voracle Contract Verifying data responded from each **Voracle Fetcher Nodes** and so on.
+All You project need to do is to integrate **Voracle Tool&Libs** which provide capabilities of looking for Oracle service from Voracle, such as invoking request to **Voracle Gateway**, as well as Voracle Contract Verifying data responded from each **Voracle Fetcher Nodes** and so on.

 To be SIMPLIFIED for Mina Activity, currently **Voracle Tool&Libs** has not been published to public NPM repo.
 So, to make a dependency on it,  You could just copy the key component as a package into your project,

 * You could just import the key contract--*VoracleVerifier.ts* into your files,  then compile it & leverage it!! ( UseCase Demo is *run_VoracleVerifier.ts*)
-* You could just import the key utility *VoralceUtil.ts* including complete api to invoke  **Voracle Aggregator** for current supported service into your files.
+* You could just import the key utility *VoralceUtil.ts* including complete api to invoke  **Voracle Gateway** for current supported service into your files.

 ## How to run Voracle Locally